CopernicaMarketingSoftware/Documentation/Mailerq/4.0/database-access.md

 domain, or the max number of messages to send within a minute.

 The "localip" and "domain" columns  in this table can both be empty.
-If they are empty, the setting applies to all local ips and/or all domains.
+If they are empty, the setting applies to all local IPs and/or all domains.
 Only the most specific record is used.
 Thus, if a mail is sent from IP 1.2.3.4 to domain example.com, the record with the same localip and same domain is used.
 If no such record exists, MailerQ looks for a record that only matches the domain or